Palace of Magic

 Palace of Magic is a platform game released on 1 November 1987 for the Acorn Electron and BBC Micro by Superior Software.
-Combining platform elements with problem solving, it similar gameplay to the earlier Citadel.
+Combining platform elements with problem solving, its gameplay is similar to the earlier Citadel.
 Both are early examples of the Metroidvania genre.

 Plot

 The game begins with the player character in a palace, having been shrunk and taken out of your normal place and time by an evil wizard called Caldeti (an anagram of Citadel).
 The objective is to magically restore the character to his original size and find the teleporter to their home world.
 This involves moving through the Palace and other locations such as a church, woods, and dungeon, overcoming obstacles and enemies along the way.

 Similarities to Citadel

 The player is not automatically killed if they come into contact with hazards; instead the player is allocated a set amount of energy (but this time measured by a bar, subdivided into units), which is depleted through contact, and can be replenished by collecting objects shaped like top hats.
 As in Citadel, the game is divided into 'rooms' or screens and if the player loses too much energy in a room, the screen turns red and the player is transported back to where they entered the room.
 This prevents players from passing through a room simply by walking through enemies and taking the damage.